PSYCHOMETRIC METHODS IN CLINICAL RESEARCH

 Prerequisites

-To more adequately digest the materials provided during the course and the to take full advantage of the study of the books proposed, students should consider that the following prerequisites apply: a) basic un-derstanding of common descriptive statistics (important); b) basic understanding of inferential statistics (useful); c) basic understanding of univariate and bivariate common statistical tests (useful).
-Regardless of the actual mastering of the mentioned prerequisites at the start of the course, the course would provide stu-dents with the means to fully acquire these notions.
+To fully benefit from the course materials and make the most of the recommended textbooks, students should ideally meet the following prerequisites: a) Basic understanding of common descriptive statistics (essential); b) Basic understanding of inferential statistics (useful); c) Basic understanding of common univariate and bivariate statistical tests (useful).
+Regardless of the students’ prior mastery of these prerequisites at the beginning of the course, the course will provide the necessary support to help them acquire these foundational concepts.

 Books